vtex/ux-writing/docs/first-steps/process.md

 ## UX Writing

 UX Writing is the craft of designing the words that users see and interact with, in softwares.

-It is a vital component within UX
+It is a vital component within the general user experience we want to promote to our clients.
+By defining clear UX Writing guidelines, we wish to

+### Avoid
+- Inconsistent terminology
+- Lack of allignment with our brand's voice
+- Ambiguous microcopy, that lack precision and trigger confusion
+-